Making Sober Socializing Easier

 6. Change the Subject

 Distraction can work wonders when it comes to gracefully avoiding sticky situations.
-You can change the subject by saying you need to use the restroom, make a call, or have spotted a friend you need to check in with.
+You can change the subject by saying you need to use the restroom, make a call, or have spotted a friend with whom you need to check in.
 If you know the person well, asking about a common interest or a mutual acquaintance is another good way to avoid talking about why you’re not drinking.

 Distraction works best on people who are already a bit tipsy or at a very crowded party.
 In these cases, even just a few minutes of discussing something else is likely to be enough to make the person forget about your sobriety.